 Example of test report obtained in the laboratory

 After those tests, an official test report is issued by the laboratory for every Noise / Sound Level Sensor, so the customer can verify the accuracy in dBA at different frequencies for each sound level probe.
-See below an example of this document.

 The Noise Level Sensor can be installed outdoors in a streetlight or directly on a wall as it counts with a waterproof microphone.
 A protection cover is provided to protect the microphone from direct rain.